NREL/EnergyPlus/design/FY2021/Improving PMV Calculations.md

 ## Approach ##

-We will add a new key, `ASHRAE55`, to the current `People` object, `Thermal Comfort Model N Type` field to reflect the adjusted thermal comfort calculations with considerations of the elevated air velocity cooling effect.
-We would also add two optional field `Relative Air Velocity Schedule Name` and `Ankle Level Air Velocity Schedule Name` to allow calculations of PPD_AD.
+We will add new keys, `CoolingEffectASH55` and `AnkleDraftASH55`, to the current `People` object, `Thermal Comfort Model N Type` field to reflect the adjusted thermal comfort calculations with considerations of the elevated air velocity cooling effect.
+We would also add a optional field `Ankle Level Air Velocity Schedule Name` to allow calculations of PPD_AD.
 When choosing the ASHRAE55 as the thermal comfort model, the still-air PMV/PPD and the original Pierce SET will be calculated, along with the adjusted cooling effect adjusted PMV/PPD.
 Both the original still-air and the adjusted thermal comfort metrics will be reported.

 ```
 People,